r-lib/httr2/tests/testthat/_snaps/req-perform.md

       req_perform(req)
     Condition
       Error in `req_perform()`:
       !
-Failed to make HTTP request.
+Failed to perform HTTP request.
       Caused by error in `req_perform1()`:
       !
 Failed to connect